malliina/cfn/README.md

 # cfn

 This repo contains [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates.
+They help you get started with application development on AWS.

-Based on [startup-kit-templates](https://github.com/aws-samples/startup-kit-templates).
-I used those templates as a starting point and modified them to my needs.
+I used [startup-kit-templates](https://github.com/aws-samples/startup-kit-templates) as a starting point and modified them to my needs.

 ## Infrastructure